dimagi/commcare-hq/docs/formplayer.rst

 * The flow of a CommCare session is always structured to ensure that a user has "collected" all of the data that a certain form needs before allowing the user to enter that form.

-The session is implemented by the class `CommCareSession <https://github.com/dimagi/commcare-core/blob/master/src/main/java/org/commcare/session/CommCareSession.java>`_, with ts data stored in ``CommCareSession.collectedDatums``.
+The session is implemented by the class `CommCareSession <https://github.com/dimagi/commcare-core/blob/master/src/main/java/org/commcare/session/CommCareSession.java>`_, with its data stored in ``CommCareSession.collectedDatums``.
 The session also keeps track of the current menu or form id, in ``CommCaseSession.currentCmd``.
 `CommCareSession.getNeededData <https://github.com/dimagi/commcare-core/blob/d791a58880cfe22e4d23b7deaef12a0cb1e4aeee/src/main/java/org/commcare/session/CommCareSession.java#L193-L217>`_
 determines what information is needed next, based on the current command on the data needed by entries associated with that command, and ``MenuSessionRunnerService`` (see below) uses that need to determine what screen to show.